aliencube/CSharp-Coding-Guidelines/Performance.Guidelines.md

 ## Only use async for low-intensive long-running activities ##

-The usage of `async` won't automagically run something on a worker thread like `Task.Run` does.
-It just adds the necessary logic to allow releasing the current thread and marshal the result back on that same thread if a long-running asynchronies operation has completed.
+The usage of `async` won't automatically run something on a worker thread like `Task.Run` does.
+It just adds the necessary logic to allow releasing the current thread and marshal the result back on that same thread if a long-running asynchronous operation has completed.
 In other words, use `async` only for I/O bound operations.

 ## Prefer Task.Run for CPU intensive activities ##